 Lead Scoring vs Lead Grading and Why They Are Important

-Lead grading is focused on whether the lead in question fits the buyer personas that typically purchase your product or service, regulating by demographic information rather than numerically across all leads.
+Lead grading is focused on whether the lead in question fits the buyer personas that typically purchase your product or service, and it’s regulated by demographic information rather than numerically across all leads.
 Essentially, letter grades are given to prospects based on how closely they fit with your ideal customer profile.
 For example, this could include company, geography, or industry level factors, as well as micro factors such as job title, function or seniority level.
-Lead grading is therefore very important from the perspective of the company to define which prospects will be profitable leads for sales and marketing to pursue.
+Lead grading is therefore very important from the perspective of the company to define which prospects will be profitable leads for marketing and sales to pursue

 Lead Scoring vs Lead Grading

-When taking into account the above definitions of what is lead scoring and lead grading, overall lead scoring is concerned with prospect behaviour while lead grading is concerned with prospect characteristics.
-In other words, lead scoring is focused on the interest from the customer’s point of view, while lead grading is about the potential interest from the company side.
+When taking into account the above definitions of what is lead scoring and lead grading, lead scoring is concerned with prospect behaviour while lead grading is related to prospect characteristics.
+In other words, lead scoring is focused on the interest from the customer’s point of view, while lead grading is centred upon the potential interest from the company side.
 In this section, we will talk about how different grades and scores interact with each other and what that means for your marketing and sales departments.

-This is the sweet spot, oh yeah, nice baby.
-This somewhat speaks for itself, however, if a prospect has a high score, that means they are most likely quite interested, and a high grade means they would be a great target for you to pursue.
+This is the sweet spot, and it somewhat speaks for itself, if a prospect has a high score, that means they are most likely quite interested, and a high grade means they would be a great target for you to pursue.

 How to handle these leads: assign them to sales as quickly as possible, and prioritise them!
 It’s important to act upon leads that are interested in the moment, as that interest may fade quickly or they might find another solution to solve their need.